mrmazz24/Latin101/hw5.md

 That woman was the daughter of Thestius.
 Illa filia erat Thestia.❌ Illa filia erat Thestii
 The brothers of Althaea were killed by Meleager.
-Fratres Althaer interfecti sunt.❌
+Fratres Althaer interfecti sunt.❌ Fratres Athaeae interfecti sunt.
 A large number of his sisters were changed into birds, but not the beautiful Deianira.
 Is filliarum...
-Deinara farmosum.❌
+Deianara formosa.❌
 She was the daughter of Dexamenus, according to some stories, but the daughter of Oineus in other versions.
-Ea fillius Dexamenis... filla Oinei.❌
+Ea fillius Dexamenis... filla Oinei.❌ Ea fillia dexamenis... filla Oinei.